myopenmath/policies/privacy-policy.md

 a. *Use*.
 We use your Personal Data and Usage Data (together, “**User Information**”) to operate, maintain, and provide to you the features and functionality of the Desmos Services and for related business purposes.
 We may use your User Information to (a) improve the quality and design of the Desmos Services and to create new features and services by storing, tracking, and analyzing user preferences; (b) remember information so that you will not have to re-enter it during your visit or the next time you use the Desmos Services; (c) provide custom, personalized content and information; (d) monitor aggregate metrics such as total number of visitors, pages viewed, etc.; and (e) diagnose and fix technology problems and otherwise plan for and enhance our Service.
 Desmos may provide personalized content and information to our users, including teachers, school administration officials, and other users associated with Schools.
-However, Desmos shall never use Student Data to engage in targeted advertising, nor shall Desmos direct advertising to student users on student.desmos.com, nor shall Desmos ever use any 3rd-party advertising network on any Desmos Service.
+However, Desmos shall never use Student Data to engage in targeted advertising, nor shall Desmos direct advertising to student users on student.desmos.com, nor shall Desmos ever use any third-party advertising network on any Desmos Service.

 b. *Communications Preferences*.
 We will not use your email address or other Personally Identifiable Information to send you marketing messages unless you provide your consent, or as part of a specific program or feature for which you will have the ability to opt-out.